getsolus/help-center-docs/software/samba/en.md

 For more information on this choice, please read [this post regarding SMB1](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/).

-As of Samba 4.11.x, the SMB1/CIFS protocol is officially deprecated upstream and may stop functioning.
+As of Samba 4.11.x, the SMB1/CIFS protocol is officially deprecated upstream.

 ### How to start/stop Samba